- Money Management

 |How we help||Contact details|

-We give support and training to homeless/vulnerable/excluded 16-25 year olds and to Depaul UK staff members - finding ways to effectively engage young people - from basic money management skills through to complex finance, debt and benefit issues.
+We give support and training to homeless, vulnerable or excluded people aged between 16 and 25, as well as Depaul UK staff members.
+We find ways to effectively engage young people - from basic money management skills through to complex finance, debt and benefit issues.

-We engage them with fundamental money issues, helping them to achieve vital skills:
+We engage with fundamental money issues, helping people with:

 - Personal budgeting sessions